There is little in the peer reviewed literature about perinatal mortality in puppies.

 Puppies can be infected with Anaplasma playtys, the cause of infectious canine cyclic thrombocytopaenia, from their infected mothers.
 It is by transplacental or neonataly.

 Matei IA, Stuen S, Modrý D, Degan A, D'Amico G, Mihalca AD.
 Neonatal Anaplasma platys infection in puppies: Further evidence for possible vertical transmission.
 Vet J. 2017; 219: 40-41.

-Canid herpesvirus 1 is somewhat unique amongst the herpesviruses as its main disease manifestation in dogs is perinatal mortality and death of puppies up t 8 weeks of age.
+Canid herpesvirus 1 is somewhat unique amongst the herpesviruses as its main disease manifestation in dogs is perinatal mortality and death of puppies up to 8 weeks of age, and sometimes older.

 Larsen et al (2015) examined 57 puppies from 37 litters that were stillborn (21) or neonates (1 to 7 days) (25) or older (11).
 13 puppies were infected with CaHV-1 as detected with PCR.
 6 of them were in the older age group, 3 were in the neonatal and 4 in the stillborn groups.
 Only 1 puppy had signs of CaHV disease and it was 13 days old.

 Jager et al (2017) described the neuropathology of acquired canine herpesvirus-associated meningoencephalitis in puppies that were stillborn through to 57 days old.
 Lesions were usually glial nodules with or without perivascular cuffs and meningitis.
 Some puppies has segmental necrosis of internal granular cell layer of the cerebellum.

 Puppies normally have a drop in temperature at birth and Lúcio et al (2019) found that body temperature drops from about 36.5 at birth to 32 an hour later, This is in the optimal range for CaHV to proliferate.